FirozHarvices/SpringCrudGenerator/readme.md

 > using this python script you can automate boring process of creating crud with model/controller/repository/service pattern in java with spring-boot

-> this project is in beta phase. so fell free to report issues
+> this project is in beta phase. so feel free to report issues

 ## Installation
 - clone this repository using `git clone https://github.com/FirozHarvices/SpringCrudGenerator.git`